nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 |Parameter| An input provided by the user for the execution of the command.|

 * Each parameter prefix is separated from the others with a space.<br/>
-  `t/t/` means the parameter value of the first `t/` is "t/", and TAB will interpret it as an invalid tag.
+  For example, `t/t/` means the parameter value of the first `t/` is "t/", and TAB will interpret it as an invalid tag.
 On the other hand, `t/ t/` represents two `t/` parameters with no parameter value for both.
 TAB recognises this as 2 empty tags (see [Managing students](#managing-students) for more details about tags).

 An example of a command in TAB:
 ![Command format](images/CommandFormat.png)